Haranlaw

 Response Relaxation due to COVID-19:

-COVID19 crisis allows for delayed filing upto 60 days from the date of the decision in case of responses to request for evidence etc. when the notice or decision is issued between March 1, 2020 through March 26, 2022.
-The request for consideration of delayed filing of responses includes the following:
+COVID19 crisis allows for delayed filing up to 60 days from the date of the decision in case of responses to requests for evidence etc., when the notice or decision is issued between March 1, 2020, through March 26, 2022.

 response to the request for evidence (RFE);